skst328/scope-timer/README.md

 # scope-timer

-A lightweight profiler to measure execution time with a rich and colorful hierarchical report.
+Lightweight scope-based Python profiler with colorful, hierarchical execution-time reports.

 `scope-timer` makes it easy to find performance bottlenecks in your Python code by timing specific sections and presenting the results in a beautiful, hierarchical tree.
 It's designed to be simple to use and have minimal overhead.